Skip advert

 Volvo V60 models, specs and alternatives

-Arriving towards the end of Volvo’s swathe of new model launches, the Volvo V60 could easily be seen as just a tick in the box marked ‘executive estate’.
+Arriving towards the end of Volvo’s swathe of new model launches in 2018, the Volvo V60 could easily be seen as just a tick in the box marked ‘executive estate’.
 Instead, it’s one of the best Volvos so far.
-No, it’s not as sporty as a BMW 3 Series Touring, but if design, comfort and practicality are more important to you, that won’t matter.
+No, it’s not as sporty as a BMW 3 Series Touring, but if understated, elegant design, comfort and practicality are more important to you, you’ll struggle to find a better estate car.

 Advertisement - Article continues below